kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 ## Conclusion

-You see that Eventing services modify the event names to filter out non-alphanumeric character to conform to Cloud Event specifications.
+You see that Kyma Eventing modify the event names to filter out non-alphanumeric character to conform to Cloud Event specifications.

 > **CAUTION:** This cleanup modification is abstract; you can still publish and subscribe to the original Event names.
 However, in some cases, it can lead to a naming collision as explained in [Event names](../../05-technical-reference/evnt-01-event-names.md).